Huldah-dev/alx-low_level_programming/0x01-variables_if_else_while/README.md

-all possible combinations of single digit numbers
+all possible combinations of 2 digits